TAbdiukov/CCSP-Mnemonics/README.md

 ### How to design a datacenter

-Step 1: Pick a legal heaven location with access to water.
+Step 1: Pick a legal heaven location with access to water
 Step 2: Redundancy is key
 Step 3: Add LOTS of cables everywhere
 Step 4: ????????
 Step 5: PROFIT!

 ## Domain 4